J-Revell/Astellarn---Julia-Chess-Engine/README.md

-# ChessProject
+# Astellarn
-A simple chess project to satisfy my own curiosity, and learn about board representation, engine principles, and algorithms!
+Astellarn is a simple chess project to satisfy my own curiosity, and learn about board representation, engine principles, and algorithms!
 Written in 100% Julia.

 ## Example usage:
 `@newgame` starts a new global instance of the chess board from the starting position.